-Routinely processed FFPE tissues are suitable for use with CINtec p16 Histology when used with VENTANA detection kits and BenchMark IHC/ISH instruments.
-The recommended tissue fixative is 10% neutral buffered formalin.29 Slides should be stained immediately, as antigenicity of cut tissue sections may diminish over time.
+Routinely processed FFPE tissues are suitable for use with this primary antibody when used with VENTANA detection kits and BenchMark IHC/ISH instruments.
+The recommended tissue fixative is 10% neutral buffered formalin.
+29 Sections should be cut at approximately 4 μm in thickness and mounted on positively charged slides.
+Slides should be stained immediately, as antigenicity of cut tissue sections may diminish over time.
+Ask your Roche representative for a copy of "Recommended Slide Storage and Handling" for more information.